luislerma5593/Learning/Azure/Azure Fundamentals.md

 1. Virtual Machines: Virtual machine scale sets let you create and manage a group of identical, load-balanced VMs.
 2. Azure Virtual Desktop: Is a desktop and application virtualization service that runs on the cloud.
 3. Containers: Are a virtualization environment, and can contain multiple apps each one with it´s OS (There are PaaS)
+	* Containers virtualize the OS (Includes the app with the necessary OS)
 	* Virtual machines virtualize hardware (Includes the OS that include the app)
-	* Containers virtualize the OS (Includes the app with the necessary OS)
 	* VM for Complete control, Containers for portability and performance
+4. Azure Functions: Commonly used when you need to perform work in response to an event (often via a REST request), timer, or message from another Azure service
+5. Azure App Service: Is a robust hosting option that you can use to host your apps in Azure (Web apps, API apps, WebJobs, Mobile apps)
+6. Azure Virtual Networking: Enable Azure resources, such as VMs, web apps, and databases, to communicate with each other.

+#### Serverless computing

+1. No infrastructure management
+2. Pay what you use
+3. Scalability

 ##### Containers example